llpeterson/data/multimedia.md

 regions, this technique is quite effective.
 For example, it is not uncommon that RLE can achieve compression ratios on the order of 8-to-1 for scanned text images.
 RLE works well on such files because they often contain a large amount of white space that can be removed.
-In fact, RLE is the key compression algorithm used to transmit faxes.
+For those old enough to remember the technology, RLE was the key compression algorithm used to transmit faxes.
 However, for images with even a small degree of local variation, it is not uncommon for compression to actually increase the image byte size, since it takes 2 bytes to represent a single symbol when that symbol is not repeated.